-Tim Healy answers your J/70 speed and boathandling questions, including the coolest thing about the class.
+North Sails class leader Tim Healy answers your J/70 speed and boathandling questions.

 Who sails a J/70?

-The sailors in this class range from what we might call club sailors or corinthian teams to fully professional teams.
-The boat appeals to these different groups because it is fun to sail— a mixture of dinghy and keelboat—and it’s not technically too difficult.
-The international class also has J/Boats’ backing, and the quality of boatbuilding is high.
+Our competitors in this class range from what we might call “classic” J/Boat club or Corinthian teams to fully professional teams like us.
+The boat appeals to these different groups because it’s fun to sail—it’s a mixture of dinghy and keelboat—and it’s not technically too difficult.
+The class also has J/Boats’ backing, and the quality of boatbuilding is high.
 People are happy to invest, knowing the boats will last.

 What’s involved in crewing?

 On our boat, we have four crew ranging from 175 to 180 pounds each, for an all-up weight of approximately 710 pounds.
 There can be three or more people on the boat, there is no weight limit, and a maximum of two people can sit with their legs outboard.
 Most people sail with four, as the most competitive weight seems to be settling in between 700 and 780 pounds.
 Some people are experimenting with more weight—above 750 pounds.
 The risk of having too much weight is too much drag.

 - Prep the bottom and foils carefully in accordance with class rules.